(CNN) She's targeting a historic season but Lindsey Vonn pulled out of a race in St. Moritz after injuring her back Saturday.

 In 2013, Vonn suffered an horrific crash at the World Championships in Austria.
 She underwent reconstructive knee surgery and began a long road to recovery.
 She attempted to return a year later, only to pull out of the 2014 Olympics after aggravating the injury again.

 Injuries continued to hamper Vonn.
 She fractured her left knee in February 2016 in a crash during a World Cup super-G race in Soldeu, Andorra, but raced the combined event the next day before calling an end to her season.

-Vonn announced the forthcoming ski World Cup season will be her last.
-She is already the most successful woman in World Cup history with 82 victories.
-She now has Ingemar Stenmark's overall World Cup record of 86 victories in her sights.
+Vonn announced the current ski World Cup season would be her last.
+She is already the most successful woman in World Cup history with 82 victories and was chasing down Ingemar Stenmark's overall World Cup record of 86 victories in her sights.